Here's what really happened, folks!

 "What are you going to tell them, Captain Columbus?" said the first mate.
 "There's no passageway to India.
 The Earth is flat!

 "Shhhh," said Columbus.
-"Think I'll tell them I found a new world with land rich for exploitation and native peoples ripe for subjugation."
+"Think I'll say I found a new world with land rich for exploitation and native peoples ripe for subjugation."

 "But it's a lie, Captain!
 How will you get away with it?"

 "I'm Christopher Columbus.
-They'll believe any old shit I tell them."
+They'll believe any old crap I lay on 'em."

 "But what happens afterwards?"